Khudian: Population

 Khudian Khas also has a number of villages in its vicinity which are collectively called Khudian QH.
 The population of Khudian HQ in 2017 was 93,479 individuals with 13,874 households, out of which Khudian Rural has 19,132 people with 3,070 households.

-Prominent localities in Khudian QH included: Aulakh Hithar PC, Joian, Chor Kot PC, Heer, Harike Naul PC, Mahmood Pur, Nawan Qila, Qila Ganja, Sahba, Kale PC, Khilch Khalsa, Khai Hithar PC, Baig Pur, Khai Hithar, Rajo Wal Kohna, Sanda Kalan, Khingran Wala PC, Hardo Sahibini Wala, Sangarh, Dhallon, Heemay Wala, Lune Ke, Marali Hithar, Khodey PC, Hardo Muhammad Ke, Khudian Rural PC, Said Pur PC, Sikandar Pur.
+Prominent localities in Khudian QH included: Aulakh Hithar PC, Joian, Chor Kot PC, Heer, Harike Naul PC, Mahmood Pur, Nawan Qila, Qila Ganja, Sahba, Kale PC, Khilch Khalsa, Khai Hithar PC, Baig Pur, Khai Hithar, Rajo Wal Kohna, Sanda Kalan, Khingran Wala PC, Hardo Sahibini Wala, Sangarh, Dhallon, Heemay Wala, Lune Ke, Marali Hithar, Khodey PC, Hardo Muhammad Ke, Khudian Rural PC, Said Pur PC, Sikandar Pur.Khai hithar.

 Clans

-People from many different clans live in Khudian, including Syeds, Rehmani, Joyia, Bhatti, Khokhar, Mughal, Dogar, Rava Rajputs, Shaikh, Toor, Jandran,Kamboh and Arain.
+People from many different clans live in Khudian, including Syeds, Rehmani, Joyia, Bhatti, Khokhar,Malik, Mughal, Dogar, Rava Rajputs, Shaikh, Toor, Jandran,Kamboh and Arain.

 Education

 Khudian Khas has been a seat of learning for the area since the beginning of 20th century.
 Currently, town has about 60 education institutions which are offering education from KG to master's degree.

 Khudian's oldest seat of learning is Government Higher Secondary School, Khudian.
 In 1875, a primary school was built in Khudian, which was upgraded to Middle School in 1926.
 In early 1947, this school was granted the status of High School and Sardar Sujan Singh was appointed its headmaster.
 After the establishment of Pakistan on 14 August 1947, Shaikh Shahabuddin was appointed school's headmaster.
 In 1990, school was upgraded to higher secondary status.
 School is located on a vast area and has dedicated grounds for cricket, football, hockey, basketball and volleyball.
 In addition, facilities of a science laboratory, library and computer science lab are available in the school.

 The Girls High School of Khudian Khas started as a primary school in 1940.
 In 1954, school was upgraded to middle school, which became the first such facility for girls in the entire area.
 In 1974, school was further upgraded to High School.

 The largest school of the town is Sadiq Memorial High School, which was established in 1993.
-It has separate primary and high schools for boys and girls.It is a private school and is named after Molama Muhammad Sadiq(Late),who was a respectable personality of the town.
+It has separate primary and high schools for boys and girls.It is a private school and is named after Molana Muhammad Sadiq (Late),who was a respectable personality of the town.